cohitre/baconl/readme.markdown

 # baconl

-Haml for javascript
+Haml for Javascript

 ## Why?

-jQuery traverses the DOM like a graceful swan dancing ballet in a giant marshmellow.
-Since css selectors describe html markup so well they are very good for not only traversing documents, but also for generating markup.
-This is what makes haml so fun to use.
+[jQuery](http://jquery.com) traverses the DOM like a graceful swan dancing ballet in a giant marshmallow.
+However, using it to *create* HTML is not so graceful.
+The same thing that makes traversing the DOM with jQuery so poetic is what makes [HAML](http://haml.hamptoncatlin.com/) so fun: *CSS selectors*.

-The jQuery syntax for creating objects does not take advantage of CSS selectors.
-Baconl fixes this.
+CSS Selectors are great at describing HTML markup.
+Being able to create and navigate HTML with CSS Selectors is the *greatest poetic license ever*.

 To generate this: